inchworks/picinch/docs/index.md

 Basic usage statistics are recorded daily and aggregated by month.
 A `misc` directory is provided to serve miscellaneous content such as videos.
 A topic can be shared with a URL containing an access code.

-**New** Slideshows can include short video clips.
+Slideshows can include short video clips.
 Apple MOV files are converted to MP4 automatically.

+**New** PicInch can be configured as a standalone host for a public photo competition.
+It provides multiple classes, a competition entry form and email address verification.
+Judging and entry management is supported by tagging entries and a simple workflow management system.

 ## Appearance
 Display layout is responsive to device size (PC, tablet or phone).